Kequc/kequtest/readme.md

 ## Advanced use

-You may specify a test file or directory as a parameter.
+You may specify a test or directory as a parameter.

 ```
 kequc@kequ4k:~/my-project$ kequtest somewhere/my-lib.test.js